ayushnoori/graph-bbb/README.md

 ```
 The absence of `setuptools` may produce a `ModuleNotFoundError` (i.e., `No module named '_distutils_hack'`); however, training should still proceed.
 Other packages may be needed.
 Remember, however, to uninstall `setuptools` again should it be re-installed in the installation process for other packages.

-First, we must install the [Therapeutics Data Commons](https://tdcommons.ai/start/) package.
+First, we  install the [Therapeutics Data Commons](https://tdcommons.ai/start/) package.
 ```
 pip install PyTDC
 ```
-For interactive Jupyter notebooks:
+To allow interactive [Jupyter](https://jupyter.org/) notebooks and [`matplotlib`](https://matplotlib.org/) visualization, install the following packages.
 ```
 pip install jupyterlab
 pip install notebook
 pip install matplotlib
 ```
-TensorBoard is a visualization toolkit for ML training.
+[TensorBoard](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html) is a visualization toolkit for ML training.
 TensorBoard logging can be enabled by adding the following flag to the training `.sh` script: `--tensorboard-logdir ./runs \`.
-To install [TensorBoard](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html):
+To install TensorBoard:
 ```
 pip install tensorboard
 ```